Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 ```
 ## Instantiation
 Instantiation is straightforwar:
-* (14) a variable is instantiated with the value with which it was, matched.
+* (14) a variable is instantiated with the value with which it was matched.
 Note that every variable in the right-hand side must have been matched, so there is no check for the reverse
 * (15-17) all compound terms are recusrsively instantiated
 * (18-20) simple table lookup of a matched variable
 ```